Communication Campaigns

 HCS Clear Communications Tip Sheets

-The Clear Communications Tips sheets provide information on plain language and clear communication standards, readability calculators, how to select suitable imagery, and how to avoid triggering or stigmatizing language.
+The Clear Communications Tip Sheets provide information on plain language and clear communication standards, readability calculators, how to select suitable imagery, and how to avoid triggering or stigmatizing language.

 Organizational Toolkit